Digenes Akritas: Discovery and publication

 The existence of the epic of Digenes Akritas remained unknown prior to the second half of the 19th century when most of the manuscripts were discovered and published.
 Until then, the hero – variously referred to as Digenes, Constantine, or Giannis (John) – was only known through the songs and ballads of the Acritic Cycle that had been preserved in the oral tradition of the Greek-speaking world and had been collected and published around the same time.
-The first manuscript of the epic was discovered in 1868 at the Sumela Monastery of Trebizond and it was first published in 1875.
+The first manuscript of the epic was discovered in 1868 at the Sumela Monastery of Trebizond and was first published in 1875.
 It was soon followed by the Andros manuscript which was discovered in 1878 and published in 1881.
 A rhymed version from the Lincoln College of Oxford was published in 1880; the version had the advantage of being signed by its writer, a monk from Chios by the name Ignatios Petritzes, in 1670.
-The oldest surviving manuscript was found in the Greek monastery of Grottaferrata, near Frascati, in 1879 and it was published in 1892.
+The oldest surviving manuscript was found in the Greek monastery of Grottaferrata, near Frascati, in 1879 and was published in 1892.
 A prose version written by Meletios Vlastos of Chios in 1632 was discovered in Andros in 1898 and it wasn't published until 1928.
 The incomplete Madrid version, published in 1912, was discovered in the Escorial library of Spain in 1904.